CopernicaMarketingSoftware/Documentation/Publisher/en/rest-condition-type-doublefield.md

 ## Example

-Let's say we want to select only people with a different first name.
-Then we could set **match-mode** to "match_unique_profiles" to only get unique profiles and **fields** to "first_name", to only match on first names.
-It is also possible to check a combination of fields by entering an array for fields.
+Let's say we want to make a selection of only people with unique names.
+This includes both the first name and the last name.
+In this case we could describe this selection by comparing the first name and the last name fields with the correct match-mode.
+The following values describe this set of people:

+* **match-mode**: match_unique profiles
+* **fields**: \[first_name, last_name\]

 ## More information
 * [Fetch rule conditions](rest-get-rule-conditions)